Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Experiment

 \subsection{Ablation}

-\paragraph{Component analysis.} We conduct quantitative ablation studies on our method using the RealEstate10K dataset under the extrapolative setting.
+We conduct quantitative ablation studies on our method using the RealEstate10K dataset under the extrapolative setting.
 Our results in Table~\ref{table:ablation_main} demonstrate the contribution of each component.
 The baseline (a) receives no geometric conditioning, while (b) introduces naive pointmap conditioning.
 When we add proximity-based mesh conditioning (c) and cross-modal attention distillation (d), we observe progressive performance improvements.
+We provide additional qualitative results in Fig.~\ref{fig:ablation_compare} of our Appendix.

-\paragrapht{Analysis on the number of input viewpoints.} Our model conducts aggregated attention to generate novel views from reference images, it can receive an arbitrary number of input viewpoints for generation, as an additional reference image corresponds to simply concatenating additional reference viewpoint's features within our attention architecture.
-To demonstrate this, in Figure~\ref{fig:multiview_compare} and Table~\ref{tab:ref_viewpoints}, we increase the number of reference viewpoints for a model trained at 2-viewpoint setting and analyze its effects in both image quality and geometric accuracy: the results demonstrate even without being trained on the given number of inputs, our model benefits strongly from additional viewpoints, showing the generalization capability of our aggregated attention architecture to various number of input reference viewpoints.
+\paragrapht{Analysis on the number of input viewpoints.} As our model conducts aggregated attention to generate novel views from reference images, it can receive an arbitrary number of input viewpoints for generation.
+To demonstrate this, in Table~\ref{tab:ref_viewpoints} and Fig.~\ref{fig:multiview_compare} of our Appendix, we increase the number of reference viewpoints for a model trained at 2-viewpoint setting and analyze its effects in both image quality and geometric accuracy: the results demonstrate even without being trained on the given number of inputs, our model benefits strongly from additional viewpoints, showing the generalization capability of our aggregated attention architecture to various number of input reference viewpoints.